AdelNabli/ACiD/README.md

 ### p2p asynchronous communications

-Our code handles at the time 3 graphs topologies:
+Our code handles 3 graphs topologies at this time:
 * ```--graph_topology complete```: all edges of the complete graph are considered between all the workers.
 A separate routine running in the background of worker 0 pairs the first 2 available workers for communications to minimize workers idle time.
 * ```--graph_topology exponential```: implement the exponential graph of [SGP](https://arxiv.org/pdf/1811.10792.pdf ) and [AD-PSGD](https://arxiv.org/pdf/1710.06952.pdf) papers.
 * ```--graph_topology cycle```: test a poorly connected graph topology.